How to pay back your loans optimallyJun 8, 2020

 In my opinion, a great way to approach this strategy is to create an investment account (I use Betterment) that is associated with each major type of debt. (student, mortgage, auto) Then, instead of pre-paying those loans, make contributions to the investment accounts associated with them.
 Once you've built up enough money in that account to match the loan, you can come back to the account every six months or so to move any excess money and use it wherever you like.

-This strategy works particularly well for mortgages.
-After deducting interest, I have seen the effective APR get as low as 1.9%!
+This strategy works particularly well for tax-deductible interest payments like student loans and mortgages.
+After deducting interest, I have seen the effective APR on these get as low as 1.9%!
 Pre-paying debt that cheap when better investment opportunities abound would be madness.

 - You can't fool around with this strategy.
 If you spend the money you set aside to match a particular debt, you're back to square 1.